yast/yast.github.io/doc/maintenance-branches.md

 git pull
-git checkout -b my_fix_master # branch based on master git merge origin/SLE-12-GA # to ensure that we use recent branch on remote ...fix possible conflicts and git commit if needed... git push
+git checkout -b my_fix_master # branch based on master git merge origin/SLE-12-GA # to ensure that we use recent branch on remote
+# fix possible conflicts and git commit if needed...
+# if maintenance branch contain its specific commit,
+# then use git revert <commit number> and next time it won't appear
+git push
 ```